Bastiaanvanolst/satellite_data/README.md

 # satellite_data
 A python wrapper to extract data from the ESA's DISCOS database (https://discosweb.esoc.esa.int/).
 Soon to come: plotting functions.
 Ensure that the python file is in your current directory or $PYTHONPATH.
 You will also need register for your own API token from the DISCOS website, and edit the file to include it.
+Alternatively, save the token in a plain .txt file in the project directory with filename ".esa_token.txt"

 Usage example: